 This emotional cost impacts not only on the two people involved, but also on their children and wider family and friends who often get dragged in to the conflict, unwittingly taking sides or feeling the pain of one or other of the participants.

-“often the conflict can be resolved with
+Often the conflict can be resolved

-the help of an experienced mediator to help
+The conflict can often be resolved with the help of an experienced mediator to help people truly hear the other person.

 This is why, many years ago, I chose to train as a family mediator.
 Don’t get me wrong, mediation is not for everyone.
 Sometimes one party genuinely is being unreasonable or deceitful and in those cases the support of the legal system is needed, but often the conflict can be resolved with the help of an experienced mediator to help people truly hear the other person, and to find compromise and consensus so that the family can move forward to their future apart.